detoti/detoti/README.md

   I'm André Toti, a Systems Analysis and Development student, I’m passionate about mobile development, have been specializing in Swift.
 I'm committed to constant self-improvement and becoming a more comprehensive developer.

-- 🔭 I’m looking for work with iOS / Swift
+- 🔭 I’m looking for work with iOS / Swift / C#
-- 🌱 I’m always learning more about iOS / Swift
+- 🌱 I’m always learning more about iOS / Swift / C# / Development
 - 🇧🇷 Brazilian currently living in São Paulo - SP
 - ⚡ Fun fact: My first degree was Architecture and Urbanism
   </div>